 We have a contributory defined benefit plan that covers certain employees in the U.K., which is closed to new entrants and frozen with respect to future benefit accruals.
 The retirement benefit is based on the final average compensation and service of each eligible employee.
-December 31 is our annual measurement date and on the measurement date, defined benefit plan assets are determined based on fair value.
+December 31 is our annual measurement date, and on the measurement date, defined benefit plan assets are determined based on fair value.
 Defined benefit plan assets consist primarily of high quality corporate bonds and stocks that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension liability.
 The net pension and supplemental retirement benefit obligations and the related periodic costs are based on, among other things, assumptions of the discount rate, estimated return on plan assets and mortality rates.
 These obligations and related periodic costs are measured using actuarial techniques and assumptions.
 The projected unit credit method is the actuarial cost method used to compute the pension liabilities and related expenses.

-As of December 31, 2014, the plan was underfunded and a liability of approximately \$37 million was reflected in our consolidated financial statements as a noncurrent liability.
-The amount recognized in accumulated other comprehensive income was a net loss of \$36 million.
+As of December 31, 2015, the plan was underfunded and a liability of approximately \$29 million was reflected in our consolidated financial statements as a noncurrent liability.
+The amount recognized in accumulated other comprehensive income was a net loss of \$31 million.
 If the British Pound Sterling were to (weaken) or strengthen by 1.0% against the U.S. dollar, we would experience currency translation liability (decrease) or increase of less than \$1 million.
-The weighted-average discount rate assumption used to determine benefit obligations as of December 31, 2014 was 3.7%.
+The weighted-average discount rate assumption used to determine benefit obligations as of December 31, 2015 was 4.0%.
 A 0.2% increase/(decrease) in the discount rate used to calculate the net period benefit cost for the year would reduce/increase annual benefit cost by less than \$1 million.
-A 0.2% increase/(decrease) in the discount rate used to calculate the year-end projected benefit obligation would increase/(decrease) the year-end projected benefit obligation by approximately \$6 million.
+A 0.2% increase/(decrease) in the discount rate used to calculate the year-end projected benefit obligation would increase/(decrease) the year-end projected benefit obligation by approximately \$5.6 million.
 The expected return on plan assets is determined based on historical and expected future returns of the various assets classes and as such, each 1.0% increase/(decrease) in the expected rate of return assumption would increase/(decrease) the net period benefit cost by approximately \$1 million.
 The asset value of the defined benefit plan has been volatile in recent years due primarily to wide fluctuations in the U.K. equity markets and bond markets.
-See "Risk Factors - Due to the recent fluctuations in the United Kingdom's equity markets and bond markets, changes in actuarial assumptions for our defined benefit plan could increase the volatility of the plan's asset value, require us to increase cash contributions to the plan and have a negative impact on our results of operations and financial condition." in Part I, Item 1A of this Annual Report for additional information.
+See "Risk Factors - Changes in actuarial assumptions for our defined benefit plan could increase the volatility of the plan's asset value, require us to increase cash contributions to the plan and have a negative impact on our cash flows, operating results and financial condition" in Part I, Item 1A of this Annual Report for additional information.